How did it all get started?

 But you talk to people who have made it.

 True.
-People like *NSYNC's Joey Fatone and THE PROM's Caitlin Kinnunen have been guests on the podcast, yet they also share their own setbacks in this business.
-Most guests, however, are simply creatives who do work out of the limelight, grinding it out and making a living doing what they love most.
-Whatever applause may come pales in comparison to the days and weeks and months of rejection and persistence that proceed any such recognition.
+While most guests are creatives who do work out of the limelight, grinding out a living by doing what they love most, there been such notables as *NSYNC's Joey Fatone and THE PROM's Caitlin Kinnunen.
+Yet no matter their fame or job position each guest opens up and shares their own setbacks in this business..
+Whatever applause may come pales in comparison to the days or weeks or months of rejection and persistence that precede any such recognition.
 And it is this central message that is talked about on the podcast, even with the most successful or recognizable guests.

 What is The Spotlight Series about?